 37.8 x 33.5 cm ⏐ 14.9 x 13.2 in (300dpi)

 STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY

-Freshwater ciliate protozoan.
-Scanning electron micrograph (SEM) of a cilliate protozoan (unicellular animal).
+Ciliate protozoan.
+Coloured scanning electron micrograph (SEM) of a Paramecium cilliate protozoan.
+Protozoa are a type of unicellular animal.
 The ciliates are so named because of the hair-like cilia surrounding their bodies which are used for locomotion and sweeping in food.
-Their diet consists mainly of bacteria and other food particles, which are digested in a food vacuole.
-They live in water and are typically invisible to the naked eye, although the largest ciliate reaches a length of 2 millimetres.
-Magnification: x3300 when printed at 10 centimetres wide.
+Their diet consists mainly of bacteria and other food particles, drawn into the body through an oral groove.
+They live in water and are typically invisible to the naked eye, although the largest ciliate can reach a length of 2 millimetres.
+Magnification: x2000 when printed 10 centimetres wide.